chen7david/federation-response/README.md

 #####  - message()

 The <code>message(string, object)</code> method takes in two arguments.
 The first is of type string and the second is an optional object.
-The first argument string should match a notification key in your store file, if a match can't be found it will add a default error to details.
-The second parameter should only be provided if the notification includes keywords denoted by <code>${this-is-a-key-word}</code> which should be replaced.
+The first argument string should match a notification key in your store file if a match can't be found it will add a default error to details.
+The second parameter should only be provided if the corresponding notification is a template notification.
+Template notifications include placeholder words that are denoted by words enclosed by curly braces preceded by a dollar sign like so: <code>${this-is-a-key-word}</code>.
+If the data object contains an object with property names matching the keywords, the keywords will be replaced by the matching values in the data object.

 #### 3. Directives